DataCorrupted/grad-app-workshop/README.md

 # Graduate School Application Workshop

-Here we would be storying some materials for graduation application.
+Here we would be storing some materials for our graduation application workshop.

-Prepared by Yike, Peter, Junren & Zhengyang
+Prepared by Yike, Peter, Junren, Zhengyang, Yuechen

+You may find the organizers and speakers contact below.

 ## Overview